marancibia/marancibia.github.io/oml4py-adb/get-started-livelabs/get-started-livelabs.md

 	![Autonomous Data Warehouse option under Oracle Database](images/database-adw.png)

-2. From the Oracle Cloud Infrastructure console, on the Oracle Autonomous Database page choose your region and select a compartment.
+2. From the Oracle Cloud Infrastructure console, on the Oracle Autonomous Database page choose your region and optionally select a compartment (by default it will show the root compartment).
 Click **Create Autonomous Database**.
 This opens the Create Autonomous Database page.

-> **Note:** You will need to make sure to select your Home Region if you intent on creatng an Always-Free Autonomous Database.
+> **Note:** You will need to make sure to select your OCI Home Region if you intent on creatng an Always-Free Autonomous Database.

    ![Create Autonomous Database option](images/create-autonomous-db.png)

 3. On the Create Autonomous Database page, provide the basic information about the database.
 By default, a database name and a display name for the database are provided.
 You can modify these names to enter a user-friendly display name for the ADB instance to easily identify the resource.
 The display name does not have to be unique.

+> **Note:** We will choose the Display Name *OML_LABS* and the Database Name *OMLLABS* for our example.
+You can use the same or create your own, but neither supports blank spaces in the name

    ![Autonomous Database information](images/adb-basic-inform.png)